About the award

 - A list of examples of the nominee’s work which you think exemplifies why they deserve this award.
 If possible please include either links to their work, or attach (small) images or PDFs of their work to the email.

 - A description why you think the nominee is deserving of this award.
 It would be especially helpful if you could answer some of the questions listed above in the judging criteria.

 - [Optional] A description of how engaging with the nominee’s work has impacted your own practice as a cartographer.

 - [Optional] Your own name and contact information, if you would be willing for us to contact you with follow-up questions.

-For 2015, nominations will be accepted from all sources, whether or not the nominator is a NACIS member.
+Nominations are accepted from all sources, whether or not the nominator is a NACIS member.